-A holder of the highly skilled foreign professionals visa may bring his or her spouse and children to Japan.
-Further, it is possible to bring his or her parent to Japan for certain reasons and under certain requirements, whereas a foreign national with an ordinary working immigration status is, generally, not allowed to.
+A holder of the highly skilled foreign professional visa may bring his or her spouse and children to Japan.
+It is also possible for such individual to bring his or her parents to Japan for certain reasons and under certain requirements, whereas a foreign national with an ordinary working immigration status is, generally, not allowed to do so.

-33 Does such a programme give an individual a right to reside permanently or indefinitely in your jurisdiction and, if so, how?
+34 Does such a programme give an individual a right to reside permanently or indefinitely in your jurisdiction and, if so, how?

-Holders of the highly skilled foreign professionals visa who have engaged in the activities of a highly skilled person in Japan for approximately five consecutive years, may apply for a permanent resident visa.
-Further, holders of the highly skilled foreign professionals (ii) visa can stay in Japan indefinitely without changing visa status.
+Holders of the highly skilled foreign professional visa who have engaged in the activities of a highly skilled person in Japan for approximately five consecutive years may apply for a permanent resident visa.
+Holders of the highly skilled foreign professional (ii) visa can stay in Japan indefinitely without changing his or her visa status.

-34 Does such a programme enable an individual to obtain citizenship or nationality in your jurisdiction and, if so, how?
+35 Does such a programme enable an individual to obtain citizenship or nationality in your jurisdiction and, if so, how?

 Not applicable.